violyOS/violyOS/README.md

 1. What is violyOS?
 2. What are the goals of violyOS ?
 3. Developement
+4. Building
-4. Support
+5. Support
-5. Licensing and Copyright
+6. Licensing and Copyright
-6. Frequently Asked Questions [FAQ]
+7. Frequently Asked Questions [FAQ]

 ## What is violyOS ?